onierstrasz/FAQ/macOSXFAQ.md

 shutdown -r now

-* How to find my ip address?
+## Q How to find my ip address?

 - ipconfig getifaddr en1
 - or you are on wifi, en0

-* How to bulk delete iphone photos?
+## Q How to bulk delete iphone photos?
 - Use the Image Capture app on the mac.
 (Select all and click the delete icon)

-* How to get audio out through HDMI?
+## Q How to get audio out through HDMI?
 - If the Sound Preferences don't work, try the VLC audio out control
 - Ditto to force audio out through the headphone jack

-* How to change default finder column width?
+## Q How to change default finder column width?
 - Hover over the column separator, and hold the OPT key while adjusting it

-* How to make hidden files visible/hidden:
+## Q How to make hidden files visible/hidden:
 - Keyboard shortcut: CMD SHIFT .
 - As default: defaults write com.apple.finder AppleShowAllFiles true|false

-* How to force Safari to save an autopassword?
+## Q How to force Safari to save an autopassword?
 - edit the Keychain entry; or create an arbitrary Keychain entry and edit it to match the one you want

-* How to Reduce/mute startup chime?
+## Q How to Reduce/mute startup chime?

 Reduce/mute: